-Is there a false or disputed items showing on your credit report?
+Is there a false or disputed item showing on your credit report?
 Was your credit report accessed by an unauthorized individual or company?
-If so contact us immediately!
+If so, contact us immediately!

-Abusive practices are not acceptable in attempting to recover a debt, regardless is you believe you owe the debt or not.
+Abusive practices are not acceptable in attempting to recover a debt, regardless of whether you believe you owe the debt or not.
 Debt collectors are required by law to respect the dignity of consumers.

 Here's a general rule of thumb: If your mother would be upset at you for treating other people the way that you were treated by the debt collector, then that conduct probably violates the FDCPA.